 The heterogeneity of resumptive pronouns presents an additional challenge for McCloskey's hypothesis, that resumptive pronouns should be just like ordinary pronouns.
+Are all resumptives just like ordinary pronouns?
 How many kinds of resumptive pronouns are there?
-Are all resumptives just like ordinary pronouns?
 Are there general principles which determine which type of resumptive is found where?
 The present study focuses on two types of resumptives in non-island contexts in Hebrew.
 Resumptive pronouns within PPs and NPs (henceforth pronouns in PP/NP) are obligatory and behave almost exactly like gaps, whereas direct object pronouns are typically optional and do not behave like gaps.
 This creates an opportunity for studying, within a single language, and in non-island contexts, the mechanisms which underlie at least some of the variation in the resumptive pronoun typology.
 The central question addressed is whether there is a general principle which determines how a pronoun will behave.
-I argue that there is, and that the generalization refers to whether the pronoun is obligatory or optional.
+I argue that there is, and that the generalization concerns whether the pronoun is obligatory or optional.
 Strikingly, in structures in which direct object pronouns are obligatory, they behave just like obligatory pronouns and gaps.

 In the spirit of earlier Last Resort approaches to the distribution of resumptive pronouns (Shlonsky 1992, Pesetsky 1998, McDaniel and Cowart 1999), I argue for an Economy principle which states a preference for gap realization whenever possible.
 The proposed principle differs, however, from earlier Last Resort treatments in three ways.
-First, the principle applies selectively, in the context of the structural ambiguity of relative clauses.
+First, the principle applies selectively, to one type of RC.
 Following Grosu & Landman 1998, Sauerland 1998, 2004, Bhatt 2002, Bianchi 2004, Hulsey & Sauerland 2006, among others (see also Schachter 1973, Vergnaud 1974, Carlson 1977, Kayne 1994 for earlier head-raising analyses), relative clauses are in principle ambiguous between two distinct structures, and I argue that resumptive pronouns may inhabit two RC structures.
 The Raising structure, in (1a), resembles the structure of a question: the head of the RC has moved to specCP from a position within IP.
 The RC head is only interpreted within the RC and reconstruction is obligatory.
-The head-external structure, in (1b), has the RC head generated externally, and the RC head is interpreted in this position only.
+The headexternal structure, in (1b), has the RC head generated externally, and the RC head is interpreted in this position only.
 This is a non-movement RC, in which the RC head is related to the pronoun via binding (Safir 1984, 1986, McCloskey 1990, Aoun, Choueiri, Hornstein 2001, among others).

 (1) a.
 Raising: